-We ❤ Women Owned Businesses
+We ❤ Women-Owned Businesses

 International Women’s Day is Friday, March 8th, and we want to celebrate and illuminate some of our favorite small businesses owned by women in Portland, Oregon.
 The state of Oregon ranked 37th in the country with a 27.8 percent increase in the number of women-owned businesses since 2007, according to the Portland Tribune.
-Many of these women owned businesses mentioned below are a part of this growth.
+Many of these women-owned businesses mentioned below are a part of this growth.

-These boss babes have transformed their passions into businesses and are sharing it with the world.
+These boss babes have transformed their passions into businesses and are sharing them with the world.
 From conscious tasty treats to stunning fine jewelry, interactive theater to healing salt floats, these women have so much to offer our local community.
 We encourage you to reach out, sign up, celebrate, and support these women and the women in your lives.

 One of our favorite Portland neighbors and makers, Margalaxy elevates taste buds into orbit with raw and delicious protein-packed foods.
-This local woman owned business was created by veteran baker Margaux Miller, with her 13 years of experience in the baking industry and a degree in International Baking & Pastry Arts.
+This local woman-owned business was created by veteran baker Margaux Miller, with her 13 years of experience in the baking industry and a degree in International Baking & Pastry Arts.
 Her incredible concept of sustainable snacking boosts energy to your mind, body, and soul.

-Proudly, Margalaxy is dedicated to making foods that are 100% Raw, Vegan, Gluten Free, Dairy Free, Soy Free 100% Plant-Based, Non-GMO, and free of refined sugars.
+Proudly, Margalaxy is dedicated to making foods that are 100% Raw, Vegan, Gluten-Free, Dairy Free, Soy Free 100% Plant-Based, Non-GMO, and free of refined sugars.

 Their line of superfood snacks is devoted to people who want to kick the refined sugar habit.
 We share a similar belief that the quality of a product is imperative when eating a delicious & nutritious snack.

 Every snack tastes and feels like a treat.
-Using dates as natural sweetener, it’s easy to see how something so simple and made from plants can pack powerful flavor.
+Using dates as a natural sweetener, it’s easy to see how something so simple and made from plants can pack powerful flavor.